isomorphic-software/smartclient-docs/classes/ImgButton.md

 **Flags**: IR

 ---
+## Attr: ImgButton.showTitle

+### Description
+Determines whether any specified [title](StatefulCanvas.md#method-statefulcanvasgettitle) will be displayed for this component.
+Applies to Image-based components only, where the title will be rendered out in a label floating over the component

+**Flags**: IRWA

+---
+## Attr: ImgButton.iconOrientation

+### Description
+If this button is showing an icon should it appear to the left or right of the title? valid options are `"left"` and `"right"`.

+### Groups

+- buttonIcon

+**Flags**: IR

+---
 ## Attr: ImgButton.showRollOverIcon

 ### Description
 If using an icon for this button, whether to switch the icon image on mouse rollover.

+### Groups

+- buttonIcon

+**Flags**: IR

+---
+## Attr: ImgButton.showDisabledIcon

+### Description
+If using an icon for this button, whether to switch the icon image if the button becomes disabled.

 ### Groups